Cacalotlcoatl/sd-FileRAVEN/fileRAVEN_Developer_Reference.md

 Databases are added through the manage databases dialogue.
-(Main Menu-->Manage Databases-->Add Remote Database) The first will be prepopulated for civitai.com.
+(Main Menu-->Manage Databases-->Add Remote Database) The first will be pre-populated for CivitAI.com.
 The url will be hashed and the hash will serve as the dbase_id for that database.
 > 'dbase_id': <dbase_id>,<br>
 > 'base_url': <https://civitai.com/api/v1/models>